albertlis/albertlis/README.md

 ## About me:
 I am in the first year of my master studies at the Wrocław university of Science and Technology.
 I study Automatics and Control Engineering at the Faculty of Electronics.
 I graduated first degree as an Automatics and control engineer.
 My engineer specialization is Robotics.
 My master specialization is Information Technologies in Automation Systems.
 I personally define my skills as "Double Full Stack Developer", because I'm programming starting from microchips (embedded) through backend services ending with frontend services.

-- 🔭 I’m currently working on my Face Lecture service.
-It helps me learn more about webservices and related technologies.
+- 🔭 I’m currently working on my master thesis: Plant disease recognition using deep neural networks using Python, Keras (TesorFlow).
-- 🌱 In the near future I'd like to learn about Containerization, then Machine Learning and mobile technologies like Flutter.
+- 🌱 In the near future I'd like to learn more about mobile technologies like Flutter.
 - ⚡ Fun fact: All languages travels with speed of sound, only sign language travels with speed of light :)
 <br />
 <img align="center" alt="My GitHub stats" src="https://github-readme-stats.vercel.app/api?username=albertlis&count_private=true" />